Ohio law provides three ways for you and your spouse to end or alter your marriage: Divorce, Dissolution, and Legal Separation.

 Why Choose Dungan & LeFevre?

 No matter the circumstances, divorce, dissolution, and separation can be very stressful.
 We can help ease the process by sharing our knowledge, explaining the process to you, and guiding you through tough decisions.
 We work to resolve every case as efficiently and as cost-effectively as possible.
 Navigating through the process of a divorce can not only be overwhelming, but financially stressful and emotionally draining.
 During these highly-charged emotional times, it is crucial to have strong, committed, and intelligent legal counsel protecting your legal rights and pursuing your objectives.
 In the event your case cannot be resolved collaboratively, our attorneys are experienced in all areas of Domestic Relations and Family Law and can act as your advocate to fight for your interests.
-Michael Jurek, Jack Hemm, and Michael Rice all practice in the field of Domestic Relations and Family Law, and are available to discuss your legal issue with you at your convenience.
+Michael Jurek, and Jack Hemm both practice in the field of Domestic Relations and Family Law, and are available to discuss your legal issue with you at your convenience.